-Toddle provides you with an intuitive interface to configure the academic setup for your curriculum, such as setting up subjects, grading periods, grading methods, grade boundaries, and more.
+Toddle provides you with an intuitive interface to configure academic setup for your curriculum, such as setting up subjects, grading periods, grading method, grade boundaries and more.

 Setting up grading periods is the first step towards configuring the grading system for your curriculum.
 Grading periods are usually aligned to the school’s reporting cycles such as terms or semesters.
+These are used to track and report student’s progress.
+Once a reporting period(term or semester) is complete, you also have the option to lock the grading periods associated with that term/semester to ensure the integrity of students' scores by preventing discrepancies caused by unnoticed adjustments or added assignments.
 Read this article to learn how you can set up grading periods on Toddle.

 Configuring Grading periods